The page has been translated by Gen AI.

 secret: pUBnBOY80SnXgjibTYM9ZWNzY2xreNGQok

-The properties for adding users are defined as follows.
+The attribute values for adding a user can be defined as follows.

-• 63 character limit, only lowercase letters, numbers, and - characters are allowed
+• 63-character limit, lowercase letters, numbers, and - only these characters are allowed

 • The initial user’s userID is generated using the uuidgen command